andrewt3000/MachineLearning/README.md

 [Dropout](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) - a form of regularization.
 "The key idea is to randomly drop units (along with their connections) from the neural network during training."
 Typical value is .5 (50%).

-Architecture - The structure of the network i.e. number of hidden layers, and nodes.
+Architecture - The structure of a neural network i.e. number of hidden layers, and nodes.

-Number of hidden layers - the higher the number of layers the better it can find non-linear patterns, but the gradient also vanishes.
+Number of hidden layers - the higher the number of layers the better it can find non-linear patterns, but the gradient also vanishes or explodes.
 [Resnet](https://arxiv.org/abs/1512.03385) is on the high end at 152 layers.

 Activation function - the "neuron" in the neural network executes an activation function on the inputs.
 Typical values include sigmoid, ReLu, and tanh.